 Tetris Effect Connected

 Those are our picks of the best co-op games.
-2023 is going to be graced by some of the best upcoming PC games in recent memory, so to make the wait a little easier, embrace camaraderie, and pair together with a pal for the co-op treats above.
-Remember this, though: when it comes to solving complex robotic puzzles or shooting swarms of rat men, there truly is no ‘I’ in team.
-If you’ve had enough teamwork for the time being, why not try one of the best social deduction games like Among Us – where you only have to pretend to co-operate.
+2023 has graced us with some of the best upcoming PC games in recent memory, so to make the wait a little easier, embrace camaraderie, and pair together with a pal for the co-op treats above.
+Remember this, though: when it comes to solving complex robotic puzzles or shooting swarms of rat-men, there truly is no ‘I’ in the team.
+If you’ve had enough teamwork for the time being, why not try one of the best social deduction games like Among Us – where you only have to pretend to cooperate?